ricardoheras/ricardoheras.github.io/_pages/about.md

 profile:
   align: right
-  image: pic2.JPG
+  image: pic3.JPG
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: #>
     # <p>555 your office number</p>
     # <p>123 your address street</p>